thojmr/PregnancyPlus/README.md

 This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker.
 It is intended to compliment the [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods) plugin, but can be used without it.
 (For example: HS2 , AI)
 The belly shape will persist in any game mode when slider vales are saved to the characters card, or scene.

+**
+ This project now has all the features I originally intended, so nothing new in the pipeline.
+I will continue to provide bugfixes and support.
+**

 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/result.png" height="575"></img>
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BMakerGUI.PNG" height="575"></img>
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BStudioGUI.PNG" width="476.5"></img>